 I just love the California lilac plant; it really is a great addition to the garden.
 They’re a common sight in gardens where I live and easy to spot because of their striking blue flowers.
 We have four California lilac plants in our garden.

-We also have lots of diosma plants.
-They’re dotted around the garden and look like little balls of colour with their masses of pink or white flowers.
+We have quite a few diosma plants dotted around the garden.
+They look like little balls of colour with their masses of pink or white flowers.
+So not only are they pretty they’re also great for attracting hoverflies.

 The marguerite daisy is also a great shrub to have in the garden; it seems to flower for ages during winter and spring!
 Our marguerite daisies are all yellow but you can also get them in whites and pinks.